Windows takes minutes to shut down: Complete guide to fix it

 • Take care of storage: leave free space, runs error checking from time to time and don't neglect backups.

-There's no need to resign yourself to staring at the “Shutting Down” screen forever: with a combination of Diagnostics (Clean Boot and Safe Mode), Power Settings, Disk Check and, if necessary, a couple of Registry changes (service times and pagefile) resolve the vast majority of issues.
-And if you're also experiencing slow startup and stuttering apps, apply the same guidelines by blocks It usually returns the system to its agility without formatting or drama.
+There's no need to resign yourself to staring at the "Shutting Down" screen forever: with a combination of diagnostics (clean boot and Safe Mode), power adjustments, disk checks , and, if necessary, a couple of registry tweaks (service times and pagefile), the vast majority of cases are resolved.
+And if you're also experiencing slow startup and sluggish apps, applying the same steps in stages usually restores system speed without formatting or any other hassle.

 Preventive Maintenance